 Three Valleys residents, staff and guests (as encouraged) are actively involved in recycling on the farm in an effort to reduce our carbon footprint by lessening pollution, the conservation of natural resources and the reduction of greenhouse gas emissions.
 Separate recycling bins are clearly labelled and easily accessible, and are taken to Port Alfred on a weekly basis, where they are dropped off with a small, local recycling initiative that makes furniture from the recycled waste.

-Three Valleys is currently transitioning towards going 'off-grid', with initiatives to introduce solar power and hydroelectric technology to ensure sustainable energy consumption on the farm.
+Three Valleys make use of solar power to ensure sustainable energy consumption on the farm.